isomerpages/moe-crestsec/_about-us/About Crest.md

-At the end of their four-year journey, Crestans will graduate with the GCE N(T) Level Certificate and the ITE Skills Subject Certificate (ISSC).
+At the end of their four-year journey, Crestans will graduate with the Singapore-Cambridge Secondary Education Certificate (SEC) and the ITE Skills Subject Certificate (ISSC).

 School Values
 -------------